Though many pieces of real estate may appear to be very similar, no two are the same (just like snowflakes).

 And we all know what obsolete means; old-fashioned, out of style, passé.
 We also know what happens to such things – they become less sought after and lose value.

-If it’s possible to tear out a wall or add a room, assuming cost is less than the value benefit, it’s considered curable.
-Incurable obsolescence is typically defined as an overimprovement that will suffer value loss whether kept intact or removed.
+If it’s possible to tear out a wall or add a room, assuming the cost is less than the value benefit, it’s considered curable.
+Incurable obsolescence is typically defined as an overimprovement, such as an oversized master bedroom, which will suffer value loss whether kept intact or removed.

 The modern mansion you see pictured above next to a tiny old home could be a negative initially because it’s not typical for the area, but over time the other homes may conform to the new style.

-This could pose a problem for appraisers early on as they’ll have nothing to compare the subject property to.
+However, this could pose a problem for appraisers early on as they’ll have nothing to compare the subject property to.
+That’s why people say not to buy the most expensive home in the neighborhood.

 Then there’s “economic obsolescence,” also referred to as environmental, external, or location obsolescence, which is a type of depreciation that occurs outside the subject property.
 Typically, this form of obsolescence occurs sometime after the property is built, as the environment around the home changes.